aafshar17/visualizing_data_with_leaflet/README.md

 ## Project Description

-Visit the USGS GeoJSON Feed page and pick a data set to visualize.
-Create a map using Leaflet that plots all of the earthquakes from the chosen data set based on their longitude and latitude.
+Visited the USGS GeoJSON Feed page and chose a data set to visualize.
+Designed a map in JavaScript using the Leaflet library that plots all of the earthquakes from the chosen data set based on their longitude and latitude.